sandropaganotti-zz/ruby_spell_doctory/README.md

 Credits
 -------
-All the dictionaries, used for testing porpoise, placed under the /test/fixtures folder are not created by me and belongs from the official OpenOffice dictionaries page: http://wiki.services.openoffice.org/wiki/Dictionaries
+All the dictionaries, used for testing purpose and placed under the /test/fixtures folder, are not created by me and belongs from the official OpenOffice dictionaries page: http://wiki.services.openoffice.org/wiki/Dictionaries